This post may contain affiliate links. Please see our disclosure policy.

 Taste test: make sure you taste your raspberries to determine how much sugar and lemon to add to your raspberry compote.
 If they are a little on the tart side, add more sugar.
 If you find it a touch too sweet, simply add more lemon juice.
 Keep tasting and adjusting until you are happy with the balance of flavours.

-Blitz it up: using a blender or food processor to whizz up the pannekaken batter makes it super simple to prepare.
+Blitz it up: using a blender or food processor to whizz up the pannekaker batter makes it super simple to prepare.
 However, don’t worry if you only have a whisk and a mixing bowl.
 I recommend sieving the flour first to help avoid lumps.

-Chef’s perk: you may find the first pannekaken looks a little rustic.
+Chef’s perk: you may find the first pannekaker looks a little rustic.
 Don’t panic!
 You will soon get the hang of it as you go onto the next one and familiarise yourself with the pan, batter and technique.
 Just set the first one aside as a chef’s perk.
 Quality control is very important…

 Frequently Asked Questions